HyunJin11209/meal-analyzer/README.md

 # meal-analyzer
 A tool that analyzes user meal input to estimate calories, evaluate nutritional balance, and generate personalized health feedback and meal recommendations.

+202334524 인공지능학과 이충현
+- created a UI that allows users to enter food items and check their calories and nutritional information